tag/msis-prep/docs/usecase.md

 ## Resources

-There are plenty of great resources out there for learning how to effectively utilize _**Use Case Diagrams**_ when representing the interaction between an actor/user and various use cases/tasks in a system.
-We have highlighted below a variety of these resources to assist you in understanding the basics of Use Case Diagrams as well as providing a simple refresher.
+There are plenty of great resources out there for learning how to effectively utilize _**use case diagrams**_ when representing the interaction between an actor/user and various use cases/tasks in a system.
+We have highlighted below a variety of these resources to assist you in understanding the basics of use case diagrams as well as providing a simple refresher.

 *  [What is a Use Case Diagram?][visual-link][^citation-one] This article serves as a good overview of use case diagrams by offering insight into their components and how to _**identify use cases**_ and the _**associated actors.**_
 [visual-link]:https://www.visual-paradigm.com/guide/uml-unified-modeling-language/what-is-use-case-diagram/
 [^citation-one]: ["What Is Use Case Diagram?"](https://www.visual-paradigm.com/guide/uml-unified-modeling-language/what-is-use-case-diagram/), Visual Paradigm.

-*  [Use Case Diagrams - In-depth][courses-cs][^citation-two] The attached slide deck breaks down use case diagrams in depth, while discussing their benefits, _**major concepts**_, and more.
+*  [Use Case Diagrams - In-depth][courses-cs][^citation-two] The attached slide deck breaks down use case diagrams in depth, while discussing their _**benefits, how to identify actors, setting up relationships**_ and more.
 [courses-cs]:https://courses.cs.washington.edu/courses/cse403/16au/lectures/L04.pdf
 [^citation-two]: Torlak, Emina. ["Use Cases"](https://courses.cs.washington.edu/courses/cse403/16au/lectures/L04.pdf), University of Washington.

-*  [Constructing Use Case Diagrams][sourcemaking][^citation-three] This resource expands on how to _**construct**_ a use case diagram by bringing together the _**major concepts**_ previously outlined.
+*  [Constructing Use Case Diagrams][sourcemaking][^citation-three] This resource expands on how to _**construct**_ a use case diagram by bringing together major concepts such as _**identifying actors**_ and establishing _**relationships**_ among those actors.
 [sourcemaking]:https://sourcemaking.com/uml/modeling-business-systems/external-view/constructing-use-case-diagrams
 [^citation-three]: ["Constructing Use Case Diagrams"](https://sourcemaking.com/uml/modeling-business-systems/external-view/constructing-use-case-diagrams), Souremaking.